ktorio/ktor-documentation/codeSnippets/snippets/autoreload-embedded-server/README.md

 # Auto-reload - embeddedServer

 A sample Ktor project showing [Auto-reload](https://ktor.io/docs/auto-reload.html) functionality.
-This feature works only in a development mode, which is enabled in [build.gradle](build.gradle) using the `io.ktor.development` system property.
+Auto-reload works only in a development mode, which is enabled in [build.gradle](build.gradle) using the `io.ktor.development` system property.

 ## Running

-Since the Auto-reload feature detects changes in output files, we need to enable automatic project rebuilding.
+Since Auto-reload detects changes in output files, we need to enable automatic project rebuilding.
 To do this, execute the following command in a repository's root directory:
 ```bash
 ./gradlew -t :autoreload-embedded-server:build
 ```

-Follow the steps below to see the Auto-reload feature in action:
+Follow the steps below to see Auto-reload in action:
 1. Open another terminal tab and run a sample:
    ```bash
    ./gradlew :autoreload-embedded-server:run